KyoriPowered/adventure-docs/source/platform/fabric.rst

 The logical-server side of the Fabric platform can be accessed any time a server is available, through a ``FabricServerAudiences`` instance.
 By default, translatable components will be rendered with the global translator, but a custom renderer can be passed when initializing the platform.

+All ``AudienceProvider`` interface methods are supported, except for the ``permission`` method.
+This will become supported as soon as Fabric gets a suitable permissions API.

-To get started with adventure, set up an audience provider like this:
+To get started with Adventure, set up an audience provider like this:

 .. code:: java